zsenarchitect/EA_Dist_Backup/Website/GITHUB_PAGES_SETUP.md

 This script automatically configures GitHub Pages for your repository.
 Here's what it creates:

 ### Files Created:
+- `docs/` - Documentation directory in repository root (GitHub Pages source)
 - `.nojekyll` - Disables Jekyll processing for faster builds
 - `404.html` - Custom 404 error page
 - `robots.txt` - SEO configuration for search engines
 - `sitemap.xml` - Site map for better SEO
 - `.github/workflows/deploy-docs.yml` - GitHub Actions workflow for auto-deployment

+### Important Directory Structure:
+- `docs/` - This is the ONLY docs folder that should exist (in repository root)
+- `Website/docs/` - This folder will be created temporarily but should be ignored
+- GitHub Pages will serve content from the root `docs/` folder

 ### Repository Configuration Required:
 1. Go to your repository Settings